dbierer/php-class-notes/php-security-notes-2018.md

     look for ssl_module especially
 * 6: php.ini settings: allow_url_include = off; open_basedir = /set/this/to/something; doc_root = /set/to/something

+## Unvalidated Redirects and Forwards
+* Also called "Unauthorized Redirects" or "Open Redirects"

 ## Insufficient Crypto Handling of Sensitive Data
 * 1: Don't use old/weak crypto methods (i.e. md5 or sha1)
 * 2: Need to determine what is "sensitive data" for your app